nagapavan525/nagapavan525/README.md

 15. Image Captioning - Image Captioning - Integrating CNN + LSTMs
 16. Monocular Depth Estimation and 3D plane surface prediction from 2D data which can be used in VR, AR, and Autonomous driving.

+**Currently part of IBM Watson and IBM Cloud Pak Systems in IBM Software Labs**

 **How to reach me:**

 - You can reach me at linkedin - https://www.linkedin.com/in/naga-pavan-kumar-kalepu-8b516b29/
 - Email - nagapavan.kalepu@gmail.com

 <!--